hydro-informatics/hydro-informatics.github.io/_sources/numerics/basement2d.md

 (basement2d)=
-# Steady 2d Simulation and Post-processing
+# Run and Check a Steady 2d Simulation

 In addition to the {term}`SMS 2dm` file from the {ref}`qgis-prepro-bm` tutorial, the numerical engine of BASEMENT needs a model setup file (**model.json**) and a simulation file (**simulation.json**), which both are created automatically by BASEMENT.